Kratom Tea Kratom Golden Milk Turmeric Ginger Cinnamon Black Pepper Kratom for Wellness

 Should I add lemon juice to kratom golden milk?

 Nope!
 Though we often recommend using lemon juice to increase the strength of your kratom tea, we skip it when making kratom golden milk.
 The citric acid would cause the coconut milk to get clumpy, marring its creamy texture.
-Lemon juice aids the extraction of alkaloids from the kratom leaves, but it isn’t necessary for making a strong kratom tea.
-Here’s how to ensure your golden milk is strong without adding an acidic liquid:

 • Steep your tea bags for at least 20 minutes.